 - Integrated team-based care plans: Information provided in May 2012 indicates that these plans detail formal and informal procedures used to improve communication among medical and counseling staff.
 Formal interdisciplinary team meetings, informal staff “huddles,” and the use of electronic health records are some of the new methods being used by programs to respond quickly and in a coordinated manner to patients who are new in treatment and patients who are experiencing difficulties with medication, drug use, family problems, etc.

-- Manageable caseloads: Information provided in May 2012 indicates that the program reduced physician and nursing caseloads so that these positions could take on expanded duties and have more intensive and frequent contact with both patients and counseling staff.
+- Manageable caseloads: The program reduced physician and nursing caseloads in 2012 so that these positions could take on expanded duties and have more intensive and frequent contact with both patients and counseling staff.
 Nurses are now more involved with case management, and physicians have a greater role in coordinating care for patients with co-occurring medical and mental health problems.
 In addition, physicians and nurses participate in team meetings and treatment planning to a greater degree.

-- Information management: Information provided in May 2012 indicates that the program recently revised its data dashboard report to better track the achievement of program goals.
+- Information management: The program revised its data dashboard report in 2012 to better track the achievement of program goals.
 On a quarterly basis, the revised reports shows the number of active patients, the number discharged patients, reasons for discharge, length of stay (goal is within 90 days), and number of days between patients' first visit to treatment program and first dosage of buprenorphine (goal is within 2 days).
 The program also revised its monthly case management data report; data is tracked on number of patients who were uninsured at the time of admission, number of patients who obtained health insurance, number of days to obtain insurance, number of days prior to patients being transferred to continuing care, and percentage of patients staying in continuing care for 6 months or more.

-- Patient videos: Information provided in May 2012 indicates that the program created two educational videos for patients.
+- Patient videos: The program created two educational videos for patients.
 One video is an overview of the program for new patients, and the other video is about transition to continuing care for patients who are stabilized and preparing to begin receiving their buprenorphine prescriptions from a community physician rather than the substance abuse treatment program physician.
 The videos are informative and consist primarily of actual patient feedback on experiences in the program.

 ResultsThe program has enhanced access and adherence to long-term buprenorphine treatment, increased the number of trained and certified physicians and treatment programs, and facilitated access to health insurance coverage.8